citizenweb3/manuscripts/content/cyber-bostrom-description.md

 -transferred to other addresses in the Bostrom or other blockchains of Cosmos network;

 -swapped to other tokens using liquidity pools.
 Other tokens can be non-native Bostrom tokens transferred by IBC protocol from other blockchains of the Cosmos network.

+**THC** is the main governing token of Cyber.
+THC is an ERC-20 token and lives in the Ehereum mainnet.
+THC has utility value in the form of control over cyber~Foundation.

+**GOL** tokens are the testing equivalent of THC.

 You can read more about cybernomics on [Github page](https://github.com/cybercongress/cybernomics/blob/main/bostrom/README.md)